vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ]
 ```

-### Signed JSON message
+## Signed JSON message
-Signed JSON messages are an alternative to using Signed Message Data Sources, which are best used for off-chain prices.
+Signed JSON messages are an alternative to using *signed message data sources*, which are best used for off-chain prices.
 Some markets need data other than prices, and for that flexibility Vega also supports arbitrary JSON messages, signed by a Vega key.
 Data from these types is only as reliable as the Vega public key that publishes the data, whereas signed message data sources have signed data.
 The advantage is that the format is less rigid than signed messages: any properties can be specified, including strings, booleans or non-price numbers.

 The data sourcing framework takes in these JSON messages and presents them similarly to the other data formats: